 It’s the first time that Kal shows that he’s not the easygoing, happy-go-lucky person that he first appeared to be.
 Some of Kal’s family secrets are eventually revealed.
 Meanwhile, Mo’s tendency to be rigid and judgmental also causes problems in his relationship with Kal.
 Mo believes that Hassan’s family problems had a lot to do with why he and Hassan broke up, so Mo is wary of getting romantically involved with another man who has “family baggage.”

 Sleiman and Cassidy mostly succeed in their nuanced and layered portrayals of Kal and Mo. who find out whether or not their differences are too big to overcome, or if they can find enough common ground to start a serious romance.
-Their portrayals are grounded in a lot of realistic emotions, which are complemented by their appealing dialogue.
+Their portrayals are rooted in a lot of realistic emotions, which are complemented by their appealing dialogue.

 El Gamal’s Sam character often serves as the film’s often loud and vulgar comic relief, which might get on some viewers’ nerves.
 Some people might also be turned off by Sam being a very stereotypical effeminate gay character.
 However, El Gamal brings the type of charisma to the Sam character where—love him or hate him—Sam lights up the screen and it’s hard to take your eyes off of him.
 Sam isn’t just a clownish character, since he has a big dramatic moment in the film where he expresses why he doesn’t agree with Mo’s devotion to Islam.